I received a Rowenta Travel Iron in exchange for this post. All opinions are my own and my love for ironing tips remain my own.

 If the material is too difficult to maneuver on an ironing board, hang your garment and use a vertical burst of steam.

-Pleats should be ironed from the bottom, starting with the inside of the pleat, and then moving to the outside of the pleat.
+Pleats should be ironed from the bottom, starting with the inside of the pleat, then moving to the outside.

 To set pleats, use a burst of steam.

 Seams should first be flattened and then ironed.